Photochemistry process involves the initiation of a chemical reaction through the absorption of a photon by an atom or molecule.

 R(g) + M(surface) RM (surface)

-This indicate that Gibbs from energy of adsorption become positive.
+This indicates that Gibbs from the energy of adsorption becomes positive.

 So, increase the temperature, the Gibbs free energy of adsorption of a gas on a solid surface become more positive from a negative value.

 Q.5.
 One of the assumptions made in the conventional activated complex theory is:

 (1) Equilibrium is maintained between the reactants and the activated